Lyrete/adventofcode/README.md

 # Advent of Code 2021
-Completing 2021's https://adventofcode.com/ with Ruby as a learning exercise (completely new to Ruby)
+Completing 2021's https://adventofcode.com/ with Ruby and/or Python, depending how I'm feeling on the day 😄

 | __Day__   | __First task__ | __Second task__ |
 |-------|-------|--------|